directus/directus/.changeset/chilled-readers-talk.md

 '@directus/app': patch
 ---

-Fix spacing of expand/collapse button in the data model view
+Fixed spacing of expand/collapse button in the data model view